 Addiction to Recovery comes First!

 My recovery comes first and I’ve gained such beautiful, sincere friends.
-My Faith to life has grown and Fear lessens every day.
+My Faith in life has grown and Fear lessens every day.
 My life keeps getting better.
 As long as I don’t pick up that 1st drink I get to enjoy life and see the beauty that life has to offer.
-I’ve never been here before but I Love it her.
+I’ve never been here before but I love it / her.
 I am Serene, Joyous and Free from active addiction.